MicrosoftDocs/fabric-docs/docs/real-time-intelligence/add-query-visualization.md

 In this article, you'll learn how to create and customize visuals from query results, using the web UI.
 These visuals can be further manipulated, and can be pinned in a [dashboard](dashboard-real-time-create.md).
 The addition or modification of these visuals doesn't require rerunning the query, which can be especially useful for heavy queries.

 For a full list of available visuals, see [Visualization](/kusto/query/render-operator?view=microsoft-fabric&preserve-view=true#visualization).
-For visuals that are only available in the web UI or dashboards, see [Dashboard-specific visuals](dashboard-visuals.md).
+For visuals that are only available in the web UI or Real-Time Dashboards, see [Dashboard-specific visuals](dashboard-visuals.md).

 ## Prerequisites